Looking for a Volunteer Opportunity?

 Janitorial/Cleaning volunteers provide regular janitorial assistance for Clinic facilities, or provide a group to do deep cleaning on a quarterly basis.

-Dental Hygienist
+Dental Hygienists

-Dental Hygienist provide routine dental hygiene services
+Dental Hygienist provide routine dental hygiene services.

 Technical Writers